manuelrodriguezio/restapp/README.md

 3. Set up the eclipse project with the command: ./activator eclipse This step shall fix the compilation errors
 4. Run form the terminal the as: ./activator run

+## Cloning from terminal
+1. Clone this repositoru
+2. Move to the restapp directory
+3. Set up the eclipse project with the command: ./activator eclipse
+4. Import the project into Eclipse with the option Import->Existing Projects into Workspace
+3. Run form the terminal the as: ./activator run